brandontlocke/NERtwork/README.md

 \**It's possible for the same word to be tagged as more than one type of entity within a document.

 ## Requirements
-At the moment, this only works on a Mac OSX machine.

-This script only works on text (.txt) files, but it will work on as many text files as you'd like without any futher interaction on your part.
+This script only works on text (.txt) files, but it will work on as many text files as you'd like without any further interaction on your part.

 You will need to download [Stanford Named Entity Recognizer](https://nlp.stanford.edu/software/CRF-NER.shtml#Download)

 ## Folder Setup
 As is, the script will run Stanford NER on every text (.txt) file within a folder.
 This expects that the NER folder (as of this writing, the `stanford-ner-2018-02-27` folder), all of the text files, and the batchner.sh script are all within the same folder.
+(Note: you do not have to change the names of the .txt files—the filenames below are just for demonstration)

 ```
 ├──🗂 project folder